fsck

 /sbin/fsck.ext2 /sbin/fsck.ext3 /sbin/fsck.ext4

-A Final Warning on changing the label: If you are changing the label for the Root (/) and Boot (/boot) partitions, if your /etc/fstab file is configured to mount your drive using the old label (e.g., LABEL=CentOS7), your machine will fail to boot next time because that label no longer exists!
+Warning on changing the label: If you are changing the label for the Root (/) and Boot (/boot) partitions, if your /etc/fstab file is configured to mount your drive using the old label (e.g., LABEL=CentOS7), your machine will fail to boot next time because that label no longer exists!
 Check your /etc/fstab before making any changes.

 a) ext2/3/4

-# tune2fs -L "New_label" /dev/sdXX
+# tune2fs -L "New label" /dev/sdXX

 Verify the change:

-# tune2fs -l /dev/sdXX | grep name
+# tune2fs -l /dev/sdXX | grep <label_name>

 b) XFS (the system needs to be unmounted to apply the changes, use a Live ISO for the root and boot FS)

-# xfs_admin -L "New_label" /dev/sdXX or /dev/mapper/[Volume_name]
+# xfs_admin -L "New label" /dev/sdXX or /dev/mapper/[Volume_name]

-# xfs_admin -lu /dev/sdXX
+# xfs_admin -l /dev/sdXX

 c) btrfs

-# btrfs filesystem label <mountpoint_or_device> <New_label>
+# btrfs filesystem label <mountpoint_or_device> "New label"

 4 Review